rupeshmi/CodeSprint/JavaScript/Part2/Prototypes.md

 #### Problems with the prototype

 >Prototype object of the constructor function is shared among all the objects created using the constructor function.
->All properties on the prototype are shared among instances, which is ideal for functions.
-Properties
->that contain primitive values also tend to work well, as shown in the previous example, where it’s
+>All properties on the prototype are shared among all the objects created using the constructor function, which is ideal for functions. >Properties that contain primitive values also tend to work well, as shown in the previous example, where it’s
->possible to hide the prototype property by assigning a property of the same name to the instance.
+>possible to hide the prototype property by assigning a property of the same name to the object as show in the above example.
->The real problem occurs when a property contains a reference value.
+>The real problem occurs when a prototype object contains a property of reference type.
 Consider the following example:

 > Modifying the primitive type properties works well as shown below